swgriffith/JabbR/README.md

 In this section we are going to make a modification to the application to make it smarter.
 We will use Azure Cognitive Services to automatically caption images people upload.

+1, First, you will need to create an Azure Storage account to hold uploaded images.

+2. Grab the storage account connection string and go to the Jabbr homepage.

+3. Under the Jabbr settings, update the storage account connection string.

-1. Create an Azure Cognitive Service in your Azure Subscription, choosing the Computer Vision API
+4. Create an Azure Cognitive Service in your Azure Subscription, choosing the Computer Vision API

 ![Cognitive Service Create](/images/cog-svc-create.PNG)

-2. After it creates, make a note of the Access Key and the Endpoint URL as we will use that in the code.
+5. After it creates, make a note of the Access Key and the Endpoint URL as we will use that in the code.

-3. In the application itself we are going to make a modification to the `ImageContentProvider` class.
+6. In the application itself we are going to make a modification to the `ImageContentProvider` class.
 We will add this following method (replacing the access key and endpoint url):

 ```csharp
 static async Task<string> AnalyzeImage(string imageUrl)